kolibri2/moviesuggestions/README.md

 # Movie Suggestions

-This project generates personalized movie recommendations using Natural Language Processing.
+This project generates personalized movie recommendations using NLP.
 It combines movie embeddings and user embeddings to calculate recommendation scores.

 ## How It Works